StuffIt: Alternatives

 macOS includes Archive Utility which decompresses the legacy open formats ZIP, GZIP, and BZIP2, and creates ZIP.
 In versions since 10.3 (Panther), it now preserves resource forks in the ZIP format, so Stuffit is no longer a requirement for Mac file compression.
 ZIP is also a de facto standard, making it more widely accepted for archives and sharing.

 While StuffIt used to be a standard way of packaging Mac software for download, macOS native compressed disk images (DMG) have largely replaced this practice.

 StuffIt might still be used in situations where its specific features are required (archive editing/browsing, better compression, JPEG compression, encryption, old packages).
 An open source alternative might be The Unarchiver, even if it doesn't support the last versions of the StuffIt file formats.
 Some 3rd-party software, such as the Macintosh Finder replacement Path Finder, use the licensed Stuffit SDK to gain all the features of Stuffit.
+The mar utility is advocated by some retrocomputing enthusiasts as a cross-platform alternative, but its archive format is different, and documentation other than the mar and mac-utils source code archives is scarce.